domRiddle/ASF/Compatibility.md

 ASF is currently available in following OS-specific variants:

 - `win-x64` works on 64-bit Windows OSes.
 This includes Windows 7 (SP1), 8, 8.1, 10, Server 2008 R2 (SP1), 2012, 2012 R2, 2016, as well as future versions.
-- `linux-arm` works on ARM-based (hard float) Linux distributions.
-This includes especially Raspberry Pis 2+ and all glibc-based Linux OSes available for them, in current and future versions.
+- `linux-arm` works on 32-bit ARM-based (ARMv7+) Linux distributions.
+This includes especially Raspberry Pi 2 & 3 with all glibc-based Linux OSes available for them, in current and future versions.
+This variant will not work with older architectures, such as ARMv6 found in Raspberry Pi 0 & 1.
 - `linux-x64` works on 64-bit glibc-based Linux distributions.
 This includes RHEL, Ubuntu, CentOS, Debian, Fedora, OpenSUSE and many other ones, including their derivatives, in current and future versions.
 - `osx-x64` works on 64-bit OS X OSes.
 This includes 10.12, as well as future versions.